Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/11-graphs.md

 Note: We can have an edge going in on itself.
 So a node can be pointing to itself.

-Note: For every single node, we could have `V` edges.
+**Note: For every single node, we could have `V` edges.
 Where v is total number of nodes.
+V - 1 edges to other nodes and 1 edge to itself.**

 Note: Technically we can have duplicate edges(like multiple edge from A to B), but usually we don't consider that where it comes to graphs.
 ![](../img/11-graphs/29-1.png)